 Overview

-Custom error pages enable you to customize the pages that are displayed when an error occurs.
-Not only do they make your website more professional, they can also save you from losing visits to your site.
 If a visitor sees a generic error page, they are likely to leave your site.
-However, if they see a helpful error page, they may continue to stay because they can simply click a link to go to another page within your site.
+However, if they see a helpful error page, they are more likely to stay because they are able to simply click a link to go to another page within your site.

-Simple configuration
+Simple example

 ErrorDocument 404 /error.php